Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/assets.md

 # Assets
-Assets are represented by the `MidaAsset` class.
+Assets are represented by the `MidaAsset` API.

 ## getAsset()
 Used to get an asset by its string representation, returns `undefined` if the asset is not found.